api2cart/swift5-sdk/docs/CartAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

+let storeId = "storeId_example" // String | Store Id (optional)
-let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "store_name,store_url,db_prefix") let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let storeId = "storeId_example" // String | Store Id (optional)
+let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "store_name,store_url,db_prefix") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

 // cart.info
-CartAPI.cartInfo(params: params, responseFields: responseFields, exclude: exclude, storeId: storeId) { (response, error) in
+CartAPI.cartInfo(storeId: storeId, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return